Russia attacks Ukraine as defiant Putin warns US, NATO | Law-Order

 "The people of Ukraine and the government of Ukraine want peace," Zelenskyy said in an emotional overnight address, speaking in Russian in a direct appeal to Russian citizens.
 "But if we come under attack, if we face an attempt to take away our country, our freedom, our lives and lives of our children, we will defend ourselves.
 When you attack us, you will see our faces, not our backs."
 Zelenskyy said he asked to arrange a call with Putin late Wednesday, but the Kremlin did not respond.

-In an apparent reference to Putin's move to authorize the deployment of the Russian military to "maintain peace" in eastern Ukraine, Zelensky warned that "this step could mark the start of a big war on the European continent".
+In an apparent reference to Putin's move to authorise the deployment of the Russian military to "maintain peace" in eastern Ukraine, Zelensky warned that "this step could mark the start of a big war on the European continent."
 "Any provocation, any spark could trigger a blaze that will destroy everything," he said.

-He challenged the Russian propaganda claims, saying that "you are told that this blaze will bring freedom to the people of Ukraine, but the Ukrainian people are free".

 Even before Putin's announcement, dozens of nations imposed sanctions on Russia, further squeezing Russian oligarchs and banks out of international markets.